 Read my full review of Valletierra and why it’s the best yoga place in Buenos Aires.

-Final thoughts on this backpacking Buenos Aires itinerary
+Final thoughts on the best 4 day Buenos Aires itinerary

 Compared with Santiago in Chile and Brazil’s Rio de Janeiro, Buenos Aires feels more familiar to a European like me, a bit like being somewhere like Madrid.
 I can see how it’s temptingly easy for travellers to stop here for a while and make this city their new home.